 The CP15 and CP14 instructions are used to access special-purpose registers that are distributed across the design.
 They also perform very specialized operations such as cache maintenance.
-The minimum time to complete a CP15 operation is 60 cycles.
+The instructions affected are listed in Table 16-12 and in Table 16-13.
+The minimum time to complete these CP15 and CP14 operations is 60 cycles.
 However, the timing of these instructions varies highly.
 It can take hundreds of cycles, depending on the operation and on the current processor activity.
-This is because all portions of the design must be idle before the coprocessor operation can complete.